 Kiss goodbye to travelling light

-Baby gear must be small, right?
+Babies are small, so baby gear must be small, right?
 Tell that to the check-in attendant when your bag is 4 kg over the limit.

 Travelling with kids is slow.